Tui Cakau

-The Tui Cakau is the Paramount Chief of Cakaudrove Province in Fiji.
-In Modern Fiji this chiefly title is regarded as the most senior in the Tovata Confederacy, and the third most senior in the country.
+The Tui Cakau ([tui ðakau]) is the Paramount Chief of Cakaudrove Province in Fiji.

 Recent history

 The current Tui Cakau is Ratu Naiqama Lalabalavu; he was installed on 8 May 2001 in succession to his father, Ratu Glanville Lalabalavu, who died in 1999.
 In April 2002, the courts dismissed a challenge from a rival claimant, Ratu Epeli Ganilau.

 Perhaps the best-known Tui Cakau in modern times was Ratu Sir Penaia Ganilau, who held the title from 1988 to 1993.
 He was Fiji's last Governor-General and first President.
 The present Tui Cakau, Ratu Naiqama Lalabalavu, led a political party, the Conservative Alliance (CAMV) and was a Minister in the government of Prime Minister Laisenia Qarase from 2000 to 2005, when he was convicted of involvement in the coup d'état that deposed the elected government in 2000.
 On 3 April he became the first-ever Cabinet Minister to be imprisoned while in office, and resigned from the Cabinet four days later.
 He was released on 14 April, to serve the remainder of his eight-month sentence extramurally.
 He is the highest-ranked chief in modern times to have been imprisoned.

 Following his release, Lalabalavu was reinstated as a Cabinet Minister.
 The CAMV merged with Prime Minister Qarase's Soqosoqo Duavata ni Lewenivanua (SDL) ahead of the 2006 elections, and Lalabalavu remained in both Parliament and the Cabinet until a military coup deposed the government on 5 December 2006.
 He returned to Parliament at the 2014 elections as a candidate of the Social Democratic Liberal Party (SDLP), the successor to the SDL.